"Marillion's" fourth and final album with singer Fish - "Clutching at Straws", was released on June 22, 1987.

 Fish has managed to transcend himself here and write the deepest words in his career, which are based in one way or another on his personal life.
 The Jester from the album "Script For A Jester’s Tear", the boy from "Misplaced Childhood" and now also Torch of the current album, are all characters that are reflected in Fish's complex personality, and this fact only makes listening to this album a shaky journey in Fish's veins.

-Now add to that the melancholy melodies and darkest music that "Marillion" has created up to you, and you have a masterpiece designed to shake and excite you.
+Now add to that the melancholy melodies and darkest music that "Marillion" has created for you, and you have a masterpiece designed to shake and excite you.

 Interestingly, Fish referred in the accompanying booklet to the 1999 reissue of the album to the fact that part of his soul and being is within the concept story of the album, and so he said: "The concept was maybe too close to home", which proves that the lyrics were a kind of autobiography or, A self-fulfilling prophecy.